SCIENTIFIC BACKGROUND

 Carnitine palmitoyltransferase 2 (CPT2) deficiency

-In the infantile form, even short fasting leads to metabolic derailment with hypoketotic hypoglycemia and hepatic encephalopathy.
+In the infantile form, even short fasting leads to metabolic derangements with hypoketotic hypoglycemia and hepatic encephalopathy.
 Newborns with the lethal neonatal form also show signs of dysmorphia and/or malformations of the CNS and/or kidneys.
 In both forms, CACT deficiency (see below) or very-long-chain acyl-CoA dehydrogenase deficiency (VLCADD) may also be considered here as differential diagnoses.

 Diagnosis of CPT2 deficiency is part of newborn screening.
 If the findings are abnormal, the diagnosis can be confirmed by molecular genetics.
 The prognosis is favorable only for the myopathic form of the disease.
-Therapy is primarily with high-carbohydrate low-fat diet.
+Therapy is primarily with a high-carbohydrate and low-fat diet.
 The severe forms have been described in fewer than a total of 100 patients.

 Carnitine acylcarnitine translocase (CACT) deficiency

 Carnitine acylcarnitine translocase (CACT) deficiency is caused by pathogenic variants in the SLC25A20 gene, which encodes the transport protein CACT.
 As a result, the transport of long-chain fatty acids into the mitochondria and thus fatty acid oxidation is impaired.
 Most patients exhibit a severe phenotype in which hypoketotic hypoglycemia, hyperammonemia, cardiomyopathy, hepatic dysfunction, and various neurological disorders, among others, may occur within the first 48 hours after birth.
 The rare mild phenotype occurs in infancy or early childhood in the context of fasting and/or intercurrent illness and shows residual CACT activity.
-The prevalence for CACT deficiency is not known.
+The prevalence of CACT deficiency is not known.
 Clinically, CACT deficiency can hardly be distinguished from CPT2 deficiency (see above).
 Congenital anomalies are sometimes seen in CPT2 deficiency, but never in CACT deficiency.

 Diagnosis of CACT deficiency is part of newborn screening.
 If the findings are abnormal, the diagnosis can be confirmed by molecular genetics.
 The prognosis is favorable for the mild form of the disease if therapeutic measures, such as a low-fat diet, are followed.